kittenlogic/unsupervised-pleasures/_pages/about.md

 <hr/>
 ## Unsupervised Pleasures

-Unsupervised Pleasures is a a community of AI practicioners interested in ethical experimentation, p2p education, and DIY cultural production.
+Unsupervised Pleasures is a community of AI practicioners interested in ethical experimentation, p2p education, and DIY cultural production.

 <hr/>